Elizabeth Becker (journalist): Career

 Becker began her career reporting from Cambodia during the Vietnam War for the Washington Post as a local stringer.
 She joined the newspaper’s staff in Washington.
 She was the Senior Foreign Editor of National Public Radio where she received two DuPont Columbia awards as executive producer for reporting South Africa's first democratic elections and the Rwandan genocide.
-She joined the New York Times and was a member of the staff that won the 2022 Pulitzer Prize for Public Service.

 Becker is the author of You Don't Belong Here: How Three Women Rewrote the Story of War, which won the 2022 Goldsmith Book Prize from Harvard and the 2022 Sperber Prize from Fordham.
-Her first book When the War Was Over, a modern history of Cambodia and the Khmer Rouge, won a Robert F. Kennedy book citation.
+Her first book When the War Was Over, a modern history of Cambodia and the Khmer Rouge won a Robert F. Kennedy book citation.
 That book includes her visit to Cambodia under the Khmer Rouge and interview of Pol Pot.
 Rithy Panh made the documentary film Bophana based on an excerpt of the book.
 Her early investigation of the Khmer Rouge was detailed in A Problem from Hell; America in the Age of Genocide by Samantha Power.
 She is also the author of Overbooked: The Exploding Business of Travel and Tourism and America's Vietnam War: A Narrative History for young adults.

 Becker was summoned to testify as an expert witness before the Khmer Rouge genocide tribunal known officially as the Extraordinary Chambers in the Courts of Cambodia.